Stay updated

 )

-Applies masking strips to an image, either horizontally (X axis) or vertically (Y axis), simulating occlusions.
-This transform is useful for training models to recognize images with varied visibility conditions.
-It's particularly effective for spectrogram images, allowing spectral and frequency masking to improve model robustness.
+Apply horizontal or vertical masking strips to simulate occlusion.
+Useful for spectrograms (spectral/frequency masking).
+Useful for training with varied visibility conditions; spectral and frequency masking can improve model robustness (e.g. SpecAugment-style).
 At least one of `max_x_length` or `max_y_length` must be specified, dictating the mask's maximum size along each axis.

 Parameters